aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

     3.41)   Countries_FSI.csv

 the files 3.1 - 3.40 above are life tables for the respective countries above for various years.
 Each contains columns for age and number of deaths in that age for that country.
-The file 'Countries_FSI.csv' described above in 2).
+The file 'Countries_FSI.csv' is described above in 2).
 As outputs it generates the files:

     a) quant_all.csv  : a 40x101 matrix whose rows are the quantiles on an equidistant grid of length 101 on [0,1] of the mortality distribution of each country.
     b) density_all.csv : a 40x101 matrix whose rows are the mortality densities on an equidistant grid of age-range [20,110] for each country.